 Find the Pressure Sensor.
 Align it with the socket installed in the pressure module.
 On the silk screen there is a small circle indicating pin 1.
 On the black plastic portion of the pressure sensor there is a small bump indicating the pin 1.
 Aligning the sensor by matching pin 1, slowly insert the sensor into the socket until the sensor is secured.

-Figure 100: Alignment markings on the pressure sensor (left), silkscreen (center), and the correct orientation of $\frac{3}{2} e$
+Figure 108: Alignment markings on the pressure sensor (left), silkscreen (center), and the correct orientation of the installed sensor in the socket.

-Locate the 1N457 diodes.